naruya/VaxNeRF/README.md

   - Visualization of number of sampling points evaluated by MLP (VaxNeRF)
   - Automatic choice of the number of sampling points to be evaluated (VaxNeRF)

-## Acknowledgement
-We'd like to express deep thanks to the inventors of [NeRF](http://www.matthewtancik.com/nerf) and [JaxNeRF](https://github.com/google-research/google-research/tree/master/jaxnerf).

-Have a good VaxNeRF'ed life!

 ## Citation

 Please use the following bibtex for citations: